 The following figure describes the leadership structure to support the Academic Societies.
 The Dean, the Vice dean and the associate coordinator of academic societies are highly commitment to integrate this education/life experience project for students and professors alike.

 One important task previous to the formal opening of this important project was the design of the graphical identity.
-At the beginning different animals were selected to recognize each group.
-Several options were discarded and some others were redesigned.
-At the end the animals considered for each society are: horse (Transcendence), bear (wisdom & knowledge), bull (Temperance), lion (Courage), wolf (Humanity) and eagle (Justice).
-Each image has a distinctive color, which are: light blue, orange, green, red, purple and dark blue as presented on the next figure.
+Different animals were selected to recognize each group.
+Each Academic Society has a color, name and animal: horse (Transcendence), bear (wisdom & knowledge), bull (Temperance), lion (Courage), wolf (Humanity), eagle (Justice), deer (Fidelity), owl (Truth), elephant (Prudence).

 Our Learning Communities logo is a figure taken from the central mural of our university.
 It has symbols of the Mesoamerican cosmogony and it symbolizes the help received by the gods to achieve the flowering of humanity.